 Since April we have been looking at our times as the age in which the limitations on humanity’s ability to continue growing as Homo Colossus start to bite.
 I’ve said what I think needed to be said, time to move on.
 We have a lot more territory to cover.
-Our next investigations will be looking into how the Buddhist lifestyle of low consumption and non-aggression is both ecologically responsible and can teach us how to live a meaningful, high quality life.
+Our next investigations will be looking into how a lifestyle of low consumption and non-aggression is both ecologically responsible and can teach us how to live a meaningful, high quality life.
 But first, this is the 100th post.
 It seems a good time to state again what Mindful Ecology is all about.

 We need to wake up to the reality of our situation.
 We live in a molecular world that follows its own laws to create a spectrum of emergent phenomenon, a very tiny proportion of which we are able to become aware of through our senses and their technological extensions.
 The primary characteristic of our molecular world is its impermanence; it is everywhere in a state of flux due to the electrical forces that bind the atomic constituents of these molecules.
 It turns out that electricity, or more generally electromagnetism, is the great shaper of the world as we experience it at the human scale.

 Physicists and chemists have taught about the electrical nature of the natural world in the tradition of materialism.
 Relativity teaches that energy and mass are not two different things and the conservation laws teach that energy and mass cannot be destroyed.
 The universe is functional across vast reaches of space and time and everywhere in space and time it exhibits, simultaneously, a wholeness that includes the tiniest quantum particles, the largest galaxies and everything in-between.
 Teachings like this are ways of reminding ourselves that what we encounter when we encounter non-living being is much more than just what meets the eye.